rhiaro/Social-APIs-Brainstorming/socialapi.md

 ## Status of this document

-Early working draft, based on [Social API Requirements](https://www.w3.org/wiki/Socialwg/Social_API/Requirements); inspired by and borrowing from [ActivityPump](http://w3c-social.github.io/activitypump/), the Indieweb ecosystem (including [Micropub](http://indiewebcamp.com/Micropub) and [Webmention](http://indiewebcamp.com/Webmention)) and [SoLiD](https://github.com/solid/solid-spec); all are subject to ongoing development.
+An overview of the current state of specs that are inputs to the WG: [ActivityPump](http://w3c-social.github.io/activitypump/), the Indieweb ecosystem (including [Micropub](http://indiewebcamp.com/Micropub) and [Webmention](http://indiewebcamp.com/Webmention)) and [SoLiD](https://github.com/solid/solid-spec); all of which are subject to ongoing development.
+Arranged based on [Social API Requirements](https://www.w3.org/wiki/Socialwg/Social_API/Requirements).

-**Editor's note:** Optimistically, ultimately an implementation of any subsection of this spec should be compatible with the equivalent subsection of one of the aforementioned specs.
-Sometimes the overlap between spec subsections is unclear (to me), so I've written them all out for now.
+Optimistically, this has the potential to become a unified working draft.
+Ultimately an implementation of any subsection of this spec should be compatible with the equivalent subsection of one of the aforementioned specs.
+Sometimes the overlap between spec subsections is unclear (to me), which is where I've written all options out for now.

 ## Overview